-As a next consideration, we investigate a very special situation, where $F_{\text{eff}}$ vanishes.
-Then such a condition is equivalent to (\ref{CS constraint}), which could be regarded as an equation of motion for a Cher-Simon theory with the filling fraction, $\tilde \nu$.
-By construction, this describes the Quantum Hall fluid exactly.
-The hall conductivity is given by the fraction as we see in (\ref{hall current 01}).
-In addition we observed that there exists the Hall current type momentum flow in the energy momentum tensor (\ref{hall energy momentum 01}).
-In this example, we would like to point out that the hydrodynamics equation is the magnetohydrodynamics type like $\partial_\mu T^{\mu\nu} =J_\mu (F_{ext})^{\mu\nu}$ in general, however the RHS vanishes when the fluid satisfies the equation of motion (\ref{CS constraint}) for the Chern-Simon theory.
-This is very familiar effect which appears in the quantum Hall system.
-To understand such a system, one need to introduce the composite fermions which are bound states of a charged fermion and magnetic fluxes.
-Using this quasi particle as a basic degrees of freedom, the external magnetic field can be canceled by the fluxes effectively at some fixed filling fraction.
-Thus electron system in strong magnetic field can be described by composite fermion system without magnetic field.
-We realized this cancelation holographically by showing that final hydrodynamics equations are conservation equations without the external field contribution, $\partial_\mu T^{\mu\nu}=0$ and $\partial_\mu J^\mu=0$.
-Thus we may interpret this system as composite particle fluid without external field.
+To see the simplest case, we investigated the situation where $F_{\text{eff}}$ vanished.
+Such a condition is equivalent to Eq.~(\ref{CS constraint}), which has the same form as the equation of motion for a Chern-Simons theory with the filling fraction $\tilde \nu$.
+By construction, this describes a quantum Hall fluid exactly, and the Hall conductivity $\tilde \nu$ can be read from Eq.~(\ref{hall current 01}).
+In addition, we have observed that there exists a Hall-current-type momentum flow in the energy-momentum tensor, Eq.~(\ref{hall energy momentum 01}).
+In this example, we would like to point out that the hydrodynamics equation is a magnetohydrodynamics-type equation like $\partial_\mu T^{\mu\nu} =J_\mu (F_{ext})^{\mu\nu}$ in general; however the RHS vanishes when the fluid satisfies the equation of motion in Eq.~(\ref{CS constraint}) for the Chern-Simons theory.
+This is the same situation that appears in the quantum Hall system.
+To understand this special situation, one needs reminding that the composite fermions are bound states of a charged fermion and magnetic fluxes.
+Using this quasi-particle as the basic degrees of freedom, the external magnetic field can be effectively canceled by the fluxes with some fixed filling fraction.
+This means that an electron system in strong magnetic field can be described by a composite-fermion system without a magnetic field.
+We realized this cancelation holographically by showing that the final hydrodynamics equations were the conservation equation without an external field, \textit{i.e.}, $\partial_\mu T^{\mu\nu}=0$.